Zichen-Fan/fzc.github.io/_posts/2020-03-15-Telling-Story-with-data.md

 ---
-layout: post
 title: "Telling Story with Data --- Say No to Fur"
 date: 2020-03-15 21:10:52 +0800
-categories: data visualization
+category: Markdown
+tags: [data visualization]
+excerpt: This blog tells the whole process of a data visualization project, which focuses on calling on people refusing buying real fur products.
 ---
-This blog tells the whole process of a data visualization project, which focuses on calling on people refusing buying real fur products.

 ## The idea